 - Customer Service: What is the cost to engage and retain customers?

 - Sales: Who are the customers that need more focus for sales targeting and upselling?

-Going back to the customer journey, Shoprr made use of all the captured data to identify Maria’s CLV potential which led to better opportunities in maximizing the ROI potential from her.
-They also use the data to plan what ads would better resonate with her based on assumptions made from her previous transactions.
-They know when to retarget her, where and what channels, what promotions/discounts would make her put the items in the bag and check out.
+Going back to the customer journey, Shoprr made use of all the captured data to identify Maria’s CLV potential.
+This led to identifying and strategizing for better opportunities in maximizing ROI potential from her.

 Moreover, identifying your CLV would help you save on marketing costs as you focus on high-value customers and improve on other areas such as logistics, which has a greater impact on customer experience.